Emjayosee/2_Portfolio_Supp/README.md

 Portfolio: January 19, 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061

 # 01 Framework: This framework is to be used to quickly produce a bio for a person.
+Here is a link to the Github folder https://github.com/Emjayosee/Assignment02 and a link to the deployed file with more or less live data https://emjayosee.github.io/Assignment02/.

 # 02 Approach: